jhumelsine/jhumelsine.github.io/_posts/2024-02-19-chain-of-responsibility-design-pattern.md

 The desired executable can be in almost any directory in the system.

 `$PATH` is a shell variable that’s comprised of a colon separated list of directories where executables reside.
-Unix/Linux will look for the executable one directory at a time.
+Unix/Linux will look for the executable one directory at a time in the `$PATH` list.
 It will execute the first one it finds that matches the name.
 This behavior is Chain of Responsibility.